jaykomarraju/buyananswer.eth/README.md

 We invite you to participate in this WEB 3.0 vision by joining us on the Ethereum blockchain.
 Although currently in beta, BUYANANSWER.ETH assures paramount security and transparency.

-## Marketing Strategy

-### 1. SEO Optimization
-Enhancing visibility is vital to attracting a wider user base.
-By employing on-page and off-page SEO strategies, we can optimize our website to better cater to search engine algorithms.

-### 2. Online Directory Listings
-Getting listed on online directories can help increase exposure and drive more traffic to our site.

-### 3. Content Generation
-Creating informative and keyword-rich content not only boosts our search engine rankings but also improves user engagement and increases website traffic.

-### 4. Social Media Promotion
-Promoting our website on various social media platforms like Facebook, Twitter, and LinkedIn allows us to connect with a wider audience and generate more inbound links.

-### 5. Google AdWords
-Leveraging Google AdWords for paid advertising helps position our website more prominently on Google and affiliated websites, directing more traffic our way.

 ## Future Development

 Our post-MVP development plan involves integrating a community element to the product.
 We aim to establish a cryptocurrency-based chat room for each board.
 Entry will be exclusive to users who have transacted on that board, facilitating focused discussions on topics and answered questions relevant to that community.